Polar Setup

 POLAR_WEBHOOK_SECRET=whsec_...

-NB; for local development, you can use a tunneling service like ngrok to expose your local server to the internet and receive these events on your local machine.
+For local development, use a tunneling service like ngrok to receive events.

 Local Development